hanrichard/Notebook/interview/interview_questions_javascript.md

 ### 64. What is event bubbling?

 JavaScript allows DOM elements to be nested inside each other.
 In such a case, if the handler of the child is clicked, the handler of the parent will also work as if it were clicked too.

+### 118

+A few useful facts might help clarify what's happening:

+JavaScript is single-threaded.
+Asynchronous callbacks are assigned to a message placed in a message queue.
+When no code is currently executing, the event loop polls the message queue, requesting the next message in line to be processed (executed). setTimeout adds a message (with the callback provided) to the end of this queue after the specified delay has elapsed.
+(Note: this means the delay in a setTimeout call is not a sure thing; it is the minimum delay before the callback is executed.
+The actual time taken depends on how long it takes to process any messages ahead of it in the queue.)

+So what happens if the delay is set to 0?
+A new message is added to the queue immediately, and will be processed when the currently executing code is finished and any previously-added messages have been processed.